DNA / DOA: Reception

+Most reviewers noted the strong flavor of Dungeons & Dragons in the cyberpunk adventure.

 In the April–May 1990 edition of White Wolf (Issue #20), Stephan Wieck believed that the adventure, with its extended time in sewers, was more like a D&D dungeon crawl than a modern cyberpunk data theft.
 He did admit that for players more used to AD&D "The adventure's dungeon atmosphere will make the characters feel more at home while still introducing them to some aspects of Shadowrun."
 He concluded by giving it a below-average rating of only 2 out of 5 overall.

 In the May 1990 edition of Games International, Lee Brimmicombe-Wood noted that "In outline, the adventure is little more than a high-tech dungeon and suffers the limitations of being such."
 He also criticized the game for being "combat heavy and shows little originality with its opponents."
 However, he did admit that "there is enough shady dealing going on to keep the scenario interesting."
 He concluded by giving the adventure an average rating of 7 out of 10, saying, "one of the first adventures to integrate the game's high fantasy and cyberpunk origins rather than tack one on the other.
 Nice try."